codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do bears have hairy coats?
-Fur protection.
+Why should you never trust a pig with a secret?
+Because it's bound to squeal.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. 100
+ 1. Radia Perlman
- 2. 160
+ 2. Michael Roberts
- 3. 140
+ 3. Vint Cerf
- 4. 120
+ 4. Paul Vixie

 <details>
   <summary>Answer</summary>
-  140
+  Radia Perlman
 </details>